top of page

 What Areas Can PRP Treat?

-PRP isn’t limited to the face.
+A PRP facial isn’t limited to the face.

 It can also treat: